 Adaptation to climate change in the tourism sector

-Title: Ecosystem-based adaptation to climate change with the private sector in Mexico
+Title: Ecosystem-based adaptation to climate change in cooperation with the private sector in Mexico

-In 2016, more than 35 million international tourists travelled to Mexico, spending in excess of 17 billion US dollars.
-This corresponds to 8.7 percent of gross domestic product.
-More than four million people work in the tourism sector.
+In 2016, Mexico's economy generated more than USD 17 billion from visits by over 35 million international tourists.
+That is equivalent to 8.7 per cent of the country's gross domestic product.
+Over four million people in Mexico work in the tourism industry.

-However, tourism is also affected by the effects of climate change.
-With the rise in temperature, some regions risk losing their status as attractive destinations.
-Coastal regions in particular are at great risk from rising sea levels, the degradation of their beaches and the threat of hurricanes.
-The diving industry needs coral reefs with their diverse flora and fauna.
-Many inland destinations are suffering from the loss of their ecosystems, declining biodiversity and a dwindling natural water supply.
+However, tourism is being impacted by climate change.
+Rising temperatures mean that some regions are at risk of losing their appeal as tourist destinations.
+Coastal regions are heavily threatened by rising sea levels, human-induced erosion of beaches and hurricanes.
+Environmental changes are endangering coral reefs together with their diverse flora and fauna and the scuba diving tourism that they attract.
+Many inland regions are suffering due to the destruction of their ecosystems, declining biodiversity and natural water scarcity.

-In three pilot regions, business and wider society are developing and implementing joint solutions for adaptation to climate change in the Mexican tourism sector.
+In pilot regions, businesses and communities are developing and implementing joint solutions for climate change adaptation in Mexico's tourism sector.

 The project supports the tourism sector in adapting to the impacts of climate change.
 It reduces the business risks of tourism and protects Mexico's natural capital such as beaches and intact ecosystems that provide protection from hurricanes.